thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 * TOC
 {:toc}

-In the previous lesson, we added two customers and configured shared access for them to the dashboard.
+We continue to develop our dashboard.
+In the previous lesson, we added and configured separate states for each device and configured them to display telemetry data.
+We recommend reviewing it if you haven't done so yet.

 <br>
 <p><a href="/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3/" class="n-button add-device">Lesson 3: Adding and configuring individual states for each device</a></p>

 <br>

+In this lesson, we will talk about alarms.

 **An alarm** is a notification generated when a predefined condition or rule is met.
 Alarms are associated with entities such as devices, assets, customers, and others.